...

 An investment scam is a deceptive practice that lures individuals into investing money with promises of high returns and zero risk.
 The scam artists try to trick people into these fraudulent schemes using different strategies.
 Often, they'll offer 'exclusive' opportunities, claiming limited availability.
 This creates a sense of urgency, making people rush into decisions without proper research.
 Additionally, scams are sometimes presented as 'insider info', giving the illusion of a unique advantage.
 They typically operate as Ponzi or pyramid schemes, where money from new investors is used to pay previous ones.
 This creates an illusion of a profitable investment, which draws in more victims.
 However, these schemes are unsustainable and eventually collapse, leaving investors with significant financial losses.
 The lack of transparency in such scams is a major red flag.
 Scammers usually avoid providing detailed information about the investment and tend to evade questions.
 Lastly, they're often not registered with a regulatory agency, which is a requirement for legitimate investment firms.

-Intereststocktrade.com has been flagged as a fraudulent investment scheme.
-Despite being a relatively new website, just 143 days old at the time of discovery, it raised several red flags.
-The contact numbers listed on the site are non-functional, and the company’s provided address is incorrect.
-Moreover, the business is not registered in the state it […]
+Capsassetsltd.com has been flagged as a potential cryptocurrency scam.
+Despite being a newly registered website, only 138 days old at the time of reporting, it already raises several red flags.
+The contact numbers provided on the site seem to be out of service, and the business address displayed doesn’t exist.
+Interestingly, the company has no […]

 NEVER get scammed again!
 Try our instant scam verification.